orhun/personal-blog/content/automated-rust-releases.md

 The important options here are:

 - `changelog_config`: should point out to the `git-cliff` configuration we created in the previous section.
 - `dependencies_update`: setting this to `true` means that you want to run `cargo update` before each release.
-Enabling this for updating the transitive dependencies wouldn't hurt since we will already be updating the main dependencies with Dependabot in the future steps.
+Enabling this for updating the transitive dependencies wouldn't hurt since we will already be updating the main dependencies with Dependabot in future steps.
 - `git_tag_enable`: set this to `true` to create a tag for the new releases.
 - `git_release_enable`: make sure to set this to `false` since we don't want `release-plz` to create a GitHub release for us since that part will be handled by `cargo-dist`.